 It could also be that the rubber bands are too tight.
 Try loosening them.
 Not too loose that they won't hold your style.
 But loose enough that they are not under too much stress.
 You can do this by putting the rubber bands in, then taking out one loop, so that they are a little looser than how you usually install them.
 Another idea is to count how many times you pass the hair through the rubber band, and doing one less time.

 The whole purpose of elastic materials are that they should be able to stretch.
 Some rubber bands are able to stretch twice their size.
 For example, a ½ inch rubber band should be able to stretch to 1 inch.
 But anything put under too much pressure will eventually break.
 They may not pop as soon as you put them in.
-But any indirect friction, like wearing a hood, dancing, moving your hair or your head too fast, could be that last straw that causes the band to break.
+But any indirect friction, like wearing a hood, dancing, moving your head too fast, could be that last straw that causes the band to break.

 What Is The Difference Between A Rubber Band and A Polyband?